rows/hiring/job descriptions/Chief of Staff.md

 # About you

-* You have a track record of making organizations more productive.
+* You have a track record of making organizations more productive through relentless execution.
-* You are obsessed about high-quality and structured documentation.
+* You are very organized and obsessed about high-quality and structured documentation.
 * You are a great team player and love to work with people on delivering excellent results.
 * You *love* spreadsheets and you love presentation software - you are proficient at building presentations and models.
 * You have exceptional writing skills for documentation and public funding applications.